bbc/draft-ohanlon-transport-info-header/draft-ohanlon-transport-info-header.md

         Where send_window = min (cwnd * mss, rcv_space)

 If the mss is not available then it is possible to perform the calculation using an estimate of the mss, or a common value such as 1460 for IPv4.
-It understood there can be some variation for different network and tunnelled paths (e.g. 1452 for IPv4 PPPoE) as can been seen in recent studies {{exploring-mtu}}, although the large proportion of mss values fall within a range 1220-1460.
+It is understood there can be some variation for different network and tunnelled paths (e.g. 1452 for IPv4 PPPoE) as can been seen in recent studies {{exploring-mtu}}, although the large proportion of mss values fall within a range 1220-1460.
 The send_window is preferably calculated using a minimum of the cwnd and rcv_space, but if the rcv_space is not available it may be approximated by just using the cwnd.

 This equation maybe applied for other related window based transport protocols (e.g. QUIC {{I-D.ietf-quic-transport}}) with similar information, although it may need some modification.

 # Server based behaviour

-With most web server deployments an origin server sits behind some form of CDN, with varying levels of fan-out to a point where an edge server is connected on the last mile to clients.
+With most web server deployments an origin server sits behind some form of CDN, with varying levels of fan-out to a point where an edge server is connected on the last hop to clients.
 The Transport-Info header SHOULD only be inserted into an HTTP stream by the last hop edge server that is connected to clients so that it conveys information pertinent to the client's direct transport path.
 The Transport-Info header MUST not be cached.

 With respect to use in CORS {{cors}} enabled environments access to the header will be subject to restrictions in cross domain requests, which may be controlled through the inclusion of the Transport-Info header in the Access-Control-Request-Headers header.